-For this example we will use an iOS app developed with React Native, but the same approach works iOS native apps.
+For the first example, we will use an iOS app developed with React Native, but the same approach works iOS native apps.

 Fastlane touts itself as the easiest way to automate deployments for mobile apps.
 It offers integrations with other CLI tools and APIs including Xcode, Android SDK, Gradle, iTunes App Store, Google Play Store, Git, AWS S3, etc. We adopted it because we found it to be: